How To Read Greens

 Standing behind your putt and looking at the break is good, but you can learn more when you walk around the entire putt.
 If you watch professional golfers, they almost always do a complete lap around their putt to ensure that they see and understand the full picture.

-In addition, as you are walking to the hole, your brain is calculating the distance needed to sink your putt.
+In addition, as you walk to the hole, your brain calculates the distance needed to sink your putt.
 This helps you improve distance control and gives golfers a better chance of making a putt.

 The lap around your putt lets you see the slope from all angles and increases the likelihood of you making the putt.